 Summary

 Californians can significantly reduce both the possibility of rolling blackouts and the level of wholesale electricity prices this summer by reducing electricity usage at peak times.
 Customers will do this consistently, however, only if they have strong incentives and the tools they need to reduce their consumption in precisely those hours when the electricity market is tight and prices are expected to be at their highest.
 Unfortunately, California currently lacks both the rate structure and the infrastructure needed to achieve these goals.
 In this proceeding parties are proposing rate designs that implement the decisions already made to increase overall rates, but they may not be focusing sufficiently on the need to reduce consumption under specific market conditions.
 Discussions in this proceeding about rate design have focused on what is implementable by June 1, 2001.
 For larger customers this appears to mean TOU rates, which are much less efficient in moderating market prices and may be more costly overall than real-time pricing (RTP) rates.
 Under the current circumstances, we support use of TOU rates as a bridge toward RTP rates.
-However, a concerted effort to implement a voluntary RTP system is needed in addition to the near term focus on TOU rates.
+However, a concerted effort to implement a voluntary RTP system is needed this summer in addition to the near term focus on TOU rates.
 We believe that a voluntary, supplemental RTP rate is achievable for large commercial and industrial customers in time to greatly reduce the impact of severe shortages during this summer.
 We strongly recommend that the California Public Utilities Commission (Commission) commit to RTP rates and organize another phase of this proceeding to develop an RTP rate for implementation as soon as metering equipment installation permits.

 I. INTRODUCTION

-This is the prepared testimony of the California Energy Commission (CEC) regarding rate design for Application 00-11-038 et al. In compliance with the Assigned Commissioner Ruling dated April 11, 2001, this testimony is filed April 13, 2001.
+This is the prepared testimony of the California Energy Commission (CEC) regarding rate design for Application 00-11-038 et al. In compliance with the Assigned Commissioner Ruling (ACR) dated April 11, 2001, this testimony is filed April 13, 2001.

 II.
 RATIONALE FOR REAL-TIME PRICING